ncatlab/nlab-content/pages/9/5/7/1/1759/content.md

 ## 2009-07-09

 * [[Zoran Škoda]]: but the plurals are NOT there -- if I write <nowiki>[[apple]]s</nowiki> I did not use the code for plural.
 Let me clear the issue (I will write round brackets): Eric is doing TWO things 1) he is taking entry ((apple)) and adding the redirection instruction inside to allow for ((apples)).
 This creates one new version, not too bad, you consider this robust, I can tolerate it.
-2) he is changing every occurence of my reference ((apple))s which used to be correct usage from within entries ((banana)), ((pear)), ((ananas)) and ((strawberry)) to new format ((apples)).
+2) he is changing every occurrence of my reference ((apple))s which used to be correct usage from within entries ((banana)), ((pear)), ((ananas)) and ((strawberry)) to new format ((apples)).
 This amounts to not allowing me to use legitimate ((apple))s from within ((bananas)).
 This second thing, unlike the first, I can not tolerate, as it has no rational explanation.
 I do not know if it is [[evil|good :)) ]].

   * [[Eric]]: The fact that many items appear as <nowiki>[[apple]]s</nowiki> on the nLab is an artifact of the period prior to having redirects.
 Prior to having redirects, we'd have to write that as <nowiki>[[apple|apples]]</nowiki> to get it to render correctly which gets old after a while, so people naturally gravitated to the easier <nowiki>[[apple]]s</nowiki>.
 If we'd had redirects from the beginning, there would be a redirect at <nowiki>[[apple]]</nowiki> for <nowiki>[[apples]]</nowiki> and no one in their right mind would ever write <nowiki>[[apple]]s</nowiki> again (which is distracting to look at) if they could just write <nowiki>[[apples]]</nowiki> instead.
 I'm at a total loss as to why you oppose this.
 Currently, I am trying to reverse the damage so that we can make things cleaner from here.
 Whenever, I see "]]s", I instinctively change this to "s]]" and add a redirect if it doesn't exist.
 In time, this should work itself out and we should have plural redirects for most links that are commonly used.
 It would work itself even faster if people stopped writing "]]s" and used the plural link form instead.

-  * Zoran: I disagree that for example I write <nowiki>[[apple]]s</nowiki> rather than <nowiki>[[apple|apples]]</nowiki> beause it is easier.
+  * Zoran: I disagree that for example I write <nowiki>[[apple]]s</nowiki> rather than <nowiki>[[apple|apples]]</nowiki> because it is easier.
 I write it because the appearance of <nowiki>[[apple]]s</nowiki> I like more: it tells me by the color which part of the name is real URL (as I often type URL), plus I have no dislike for multicolored words.
 I will continue writing like that.
 If you like to write your way write, but leave my links the way they are.
 Otherwise I can not ENJOY writing.
 It takes sometimes the whole minute to reload the page and I often reload the page is somebody has changes it, and it disappoints if the change is a matter of taste, and is legitimate.
 Second there may be day when you will have no time to write redirects etc. and one will not memorize which redirects exist and which do not.
 If I write the way I do, I will never have problem with this.
 If I want a single-color appearance of the link for some reason, I do not mind writing it long way like <nowiki>[[apple|apples]]</nowiki>, it is about 2 seconds more, rather than spending far more time to check if there is a created redirect and wait half a minute to load the page, specially if in addition to slowness of the server I have my own internet connection problems what is very often.

 * [[Urs Schreiber]]